konekoya/swift-links/README.md

 #### Transition / animation

 - [RevealingSplashView](https://github.com/PiXeL16/RevealingSplashView) - A Splash view that animates and reveals its content, inspired by Twitter splash
+- [TransitionButton](https://github.com/AladinWay/TransitionButton) - UIButton sublass for loading and transition animation.
+- [Hero](https://github.com/HeroTransitions/Hero) - Elegant transition library for iOS & tvOS
+- [ViewAnimator](https://github.com/marcosgriselli/ViewAnimator) - ViewAnimator brings your UI to life with just one line

+#### PageControl

+- [AdvancedPageControl](https://github.com/mohn93/AdvancedPageControl) - A simple yet powerful page control indicator animations library for iOS.

+#### Slides

+- [FSPagerView](https://github.com/WenchaoD/FSPagerView) - FSPagerView is an elegant Screen Slide Library.
+It is extremely helpful for making Banner View、Product Show、Welcome/Guide Pages、Screen/ViewController Sliders.

+#### Collection view

+- [CollectionViewPagingLayout](https://github.com/amirdew/CollectionViewPagingLayout) - A simple but highly customizable UICollectionViewLayout for UICollectionView -- Simple SwiftUI views that let you make page-view effects.

+#### Loader / Loading

+- [SkeletonView](https://github.com/Juanpe/SkeletonView) - ☠️ An elegant way to show users that something is happening and also prepare them to which contents they are awaiting

+#### Toast

+- [SwiftMessages](https://github.com/SwiftKickMobile/SwiftMessages) - A very flexible message bar for iOS written in Swift.
+- [SwiftEntryKit](https://github.com/huri000/SwiftEntryKit) - SwiftEntryKit is a presentation library for iOS.
+It can be used to easily display overlays within your iOS apps.

 ## Xcode